-This course provides private instruction in piano individually designed for each student's need.
+This course provides private instruction in piano individually designed for a student that intends to be a non-major and complete an AA degree.
 Students concentrate on technique and repertory commensurate with their current ability.
-Repeatable to a maximum of 4 semester hours; 4 semester hours may apply to a degree or certificate.
+Repeatable to a maximum of 4 semester hours; 4 semester hours may apply to an AA degree.

 Note: A total of 8 contact hours are provided per semester.
 Cost per half-hour lesson is approximately \$16, which is covered by tuition and course fee.
-Contact Dr. Mark Lathan, Assistant Professor, (630) 466-7900, ext.
-2501.
+Contact Dr. Mark Lathan, Assistant Professor, (630) 466-2501.

-Recommended Prereq: One year of piano study or MUS151 or MUS251.
+Recommended Prereg: One year of piano study or MUS151 or MUS251.